HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/RunstatsandReorg.md

  db2 -v -f "runstats.db2"`
 ```

-The first command is used to create the runstats.db2 file which contains all DB2 RUNSTATS commands for all tables.
-The second command uses the DB2 command processor to run these commands.
-You can run these commands on each DX database.
-It is recommended to run these commands on the JCR and release database data population after significant content population or changes.

 ### DB2 REORGCHK command from the tuning guide

-We have determined a technique that has the same convenience of the [REORGCHK](https://www.ibm.com/docs/en/db2/11.5?topic=commands-reorgchk){target="_blank"} command and provides the detailed statistics preferred by the optimizer.
+There is a technique that has the same convenience of the [REORGCHK](https://www.ibm.com/docs/en/db2/11.5?topic=commands-reorgchk){target="_blank"} command and provides the detailed statistics preferred by the optimizer.

 - To determine which tables may benefit from reorganization, run the command: